Aduda-Shem/LFR/README.md

-# Line-Following Robot
+# LFR

-This project is a simple line-following robot using an Arduino.
+This project is an LFR using an Arduino.
 It reads from three sensors (left, middle, and right) to detect the position of a black line on the ground.
 Depending on the sensor input, the robot adjusts its motor control to follow the line.
 If the robot loses the line, it enters a recovery mode to search for the line.

 ## Features